毎日コピー英作文法実践で英語脳を創る

 The aim was to keep them out of the mischievous hands of

-Tokyo's China-bashing governor
+Tokyo's China-bashing governor, (Shintarou Ishihara)

 who wanted to buy them himself.